Blog

 Port forwardings can also be specified in the configuration file.
 Privileged ports can be forwarded only when logging in as root on the remote machine.
 IPv6 addresses can be specified by enclosing the address in square brackets.

 By default, TCP listening sockets on the server will be bound to the loopback interface only.
 This may be overridden by specifying a bind_address.
-An emptybind_address, or the address ‘*’, indicates that the remote socket should listen on all interfaces.
-Specifying a remote bind_address will only succeed if the server’s GatewayPorts option is enabled (see sshd_config(5)).
+An emptybind_address, or the address ‘

-If the port argument is ‘0’, the listen port will be dynamically allocated on the server and reported to the client at run time.
-When used together with -O forward the allocated port will be printed to the standard output.
+’, the listen port will be dynamically allocated on the server and reported to the client at run time.
+When used together with -O forward the allocated port will be printed to the standard output. - -S ctl_path

-Specifies the location of a control socket for connection sharing, or the string “none” to disable connection sharing.
+- Specifies the location of a control socket for connection sharing, or the string “none” to disable connection sharing.
 Refer to the description of ControlPathand ControlMaster in ssh_config(5) for details.

--s
+- -s

-May be used to request invocation of a subsystem on the remote system.
+- May be used to request invocation of a subsystem on the remote system.
 Subsystems facilitate the use of SSH as a secure transport for other applications (e.g. sftp(1)).
 The subsystem is specified as the remote command.

--T
+- -T

-Disable pseudo-terminal allocation.
+- Disable pseudo-terminal allocation.

--t
+- -t

-Force pseudo-terminal allocation.
+- Force pseudo-terminal allocation.
 This can be used to execute arbitrary screen-based programs on a remote machine, which can be very useful, e.g. when implementing menu services.
 Multiple -t options force tty allocation, even if sshhas no local tty.

--V
+- -V

-Display the version number and exit.
+- Display the version number and exit.

--v
+- -v

-Verbose mode.
+- Verbose mode.
 Causes ssh to print debugging messages about its progress.
 This is helpful in debugging connection, authentication, and configuration problems.
 Multiple -v options increase the verbosity.
 The maximum is 3.

--W host:port
+- -W host:port

-Requests that standard input and output on the client be forwarded to host onport over the secure channel.
-Implies -N-TExitOnForwardFailure andClearAllForwardings, though these can be overridden in the configuration file or using -o command line options.
+- Requests that standard input and output on the client be forwarded to host onport over the secure channel.
+Implies -N, -T, ExitOnForwardFailure andClearAllForwardings, though these can be overridden in the configuration file or using -o command line options.

--w local_tun[:remote_tun]
+- -w local_tun[:remote_tun]

-Requests tunnel device forwarding with the specified tun(4) devices between the client (local_tun) and the server (remote_tun).
+- Requests tunnel device forwarding with the specified tun(4) devices between the client (local_tun) and the server (remote_tun).

 The devices may be specified by numerical ID or the keyword “any”, which uses the next available tunnel device.
 If remote_tun is not specified, it defaults to “any”.
 See also the Tunnel and TunnelDevice directives in ssh_config(5).
 If theTunnel directive is unset, it is set to the default tunnel mode, which is “point-to-point”.

--X
+- -X

-Enables X11 forwarding.
+- Enables X11 forwarding.
 This can also be specified on a per-host basis in a configuration file.

 X11 forwarding should be enabled with caution.
 Users with the ability to bypass file permissions on the remote host (for the user’s X authorization database) can access the local X11 display through the forwarded connection.
 An attacker may then be able to perform activities such as keystroke monitoring.